 Steve has worked in and around ornithology, and in particular science communication, since 1985.
 He started life as an RSPB reserves engagement officer before moving to the BTO (membership development officer) and then, in 1997, appointed as the BOU’s senior staff member to run the day to day operations of Union.

 Steve’s role is very varied and means he has his fingers in most BOU pies, including delivering all BOU conferences and events (including in recent years our series of Twitter conferences), running the business side of the BOU’s journal, IBIS, website development and content management and servicing BOU Council and its five Standing Committees.
 Steve also undertakes all the BOU’s comms and social media (including the development of the BOU Twitter conferences), and in recent years has been actively involved in researching the ornithological community’s use of social media.
 With a background in design, in 2019 Steve designed the new Janet Kear Union Medal replacing the BOU’s existing Union Medal which had been in service since 1912.

-Steve is an active birder and naturalist and can usually be found wandering the Huntingdonshire fens.
+Steve is an active birder and naturalist and can usually be found wandering the island of Westray in Orkney.

 Follow Steve on Twitter @stevedudley_